 In 1753, Philip Yorke, 1st Earl of Hardwicke, was responsible for the a new Marriage Act that made it compulsory for all marriages to be solemnised in the Church of England Parish Church and registered by the parson.
+Although its full title was “An Act for the Better Preventing of Clandestine Marriage” is became knows as Hardwicke’s Marriage Act and was the first piece of legislation in England Wales that made a formal ceremony a requirement of marriage.

 By the mid eighteenth century, there was widespread abuse of the marriage laws.
 The matter was brought to a head by the so called Fleet Marriages.
 These were conducted in the Fleet Prison in London by unscrupulous parsons who were willing to conduct marriages without too many questions asked.